 Parenting For Grit

 Duckworth refers to parenting broadly as the act of nurturing the next generation.
 Every grit paragon she interviewed had at least 1 person who, at the right time and in the right way, motivated him/her to push through to the next level.
-In the book / our full 13-page summary, we explain how you can use role-modelling and wise-parenting to positively impact children and students and make a real difference in their lives.
+In our full 13-page summary, you’ll get more tips on how to use role-modelling and wise-parenting to positively impact children and students and make a real difference in their lives.

 Providing the Training Ground for Grit

 Grit and follow-through have been found to be directly correlated, and follow-through has also been found to be the best predictor of whether young people attain high achievement later in life.
-In the book / complete book summary, we explain how you can use this insight to nurture grit in young children.
+For more tips on how to nurture grit in young children, do check out the full summary.

 Developing a Culture of Grit

 Culture refers to a group’s shared norms and values.
 Our cultures shape our self-identity, worldview and the way we think and act.
-In the book / full book summary, we touch on why you can fast-track your grit development by joining a gritty culture, and what it takes to build a gritty culture.
+Find out how you can fast-track your grit development by joining a gritty culture, and what it takes to build a gritty culture.

 Grit is vital to the psychology of success and can be developed.
 However, grit is not the only virtue that’s important.
 Our character is multi-dimensional: it’s made up of at least 3 clusters of virtues, all of which affect different outcomes.
 Grit is just one key virtue.